 The Exchange of Best Practices for Localization Remains a Priority for PhraseApp

 Although one day was hardly enough to answer all open questions, HelloWorldConf has established itself as a platform of its own kind for both professionals and academics in localization and translation fields.
 As Davide Gallo from AWS put it, HelloWorldConf is a great opportunity to feel the pulse of innovation happening within the domain.
 In light of the positive echo, PhraseApp remains committed to strengthening industry networking and facilitating further exchange of best practices for localization in all its forms and facets.
-The PhraseApp team looks forward to welcoming everyone back in Hamburg next year!
+The PhraseApp team looks forward to welcoming everyone back in Hamburg soon!